palikhov/CnM_5e_core/Deadly-Frontier-DMnPlayers-Guide.md

 The DM might call for a Charisma check when a character tries to accomplish one of these tasks:
 •	Find the best person to talk to for news, rumors, and gossip
 •	Blend into a crowd to get the sense of key topics of conversation

+## Hazards
+Is there a chance that failing a task might lead to a disastrous outcome for the character?
+You decide whether a hazard applies to a particular ability check and when the hazard applies.

+A hazard might affect a character who fails an ability check.
+For example, a character who attempts and fails a Strength (Athletics] check to jump across a pit that he or she couldn’t normally clear probably falls into the pit.
+Sometimes, though, a hazard kicks in only if the character misses the ability check’s DC (or loses a contest] by a significant margin, such as 5 or 10.

+## Requirements

+A task might require a specific tool or circumstance for a character to have any chance of success.
+For example, you might need a magnifying glass to accurately appraise a gem.

+A character who cannot meet the requirements for a task automatically fails.
+One who meets them can attempt an ability check as normal for the task.

+## Synergy bonuses

+Some tool proficiencies can give synergy bonus to specific skill use - granting advantage or negating disadvantage.

+tbd

 ## Disguise Kit